Summer School 2025

 Saclay Plant Sciences (SPS)

-This Summer school is organized by the Saclay Plant Sciences (SPS) network, one of the largest European plant sciences communities and will be hosted by the cytology and imaging platform of the Institut Jean Pierre Bourgin - Plant Sciences in Versailles.
+This Summer school was organized by the Saclay Plant Sciences (SPS) network, one of the largest European plant sciences communities and was hosted by the cytology and imaging platform of the Institut Jean Pierre Bourgin - Plant Sciences in Versailles.

 Microscopy is a fundamental tool for understanding the functioning of plants at the cellular to molecular scale.
 Recent technological advances (super-resolution, fluorescence lifetime imaging, biosensors...) now make it possible to address new scientific questions.
-This Summer School will provide theoretical and practical insights into these aspects for 20 outstanding and enthusiastic PhD students or young postdoctoral researchers divided in small groups.
-Participants will have the opportunity to discuss the advantages and disadvantages of different modalities, sample preparation, image acquisition, and data processing throughout the week.
+This Summer School provided theoretical and practical insights into these aspects for 19 outstanding and enthusiastic PhD students or young postdoctoral researchers divided in small groups.
+Participants had the opportunity to discuss the advantages and disadvantages of different modalities, sample preparation, image acquisition, and data processing throughout the week.

 Cross-section of pomegranate stem labeled with propidium iodide.
 Observation with a confocal laser scanning microscope. © Romain Le Bars @ Imagerie-Gif

-> A set of theoretical lectures (~9 hours) on the major issues in advanced imaging: nanoscopy (super resolution), fluorescence lifetime analysis, ratiometry analysis, their uses, advantages or limitations, data processing, etc. The lectures will be given by experts in the field, who will be available for discussions during the Summer School, giving the participants an insight into the latest research findings and identifying key open questions in the field.
+> A set of theoretical lectures (~9 hours) on the major issues in advanced imaging: nanoscopy (super resolution), fluorescence lifetime analysis, ratiometry analysis, their uses, advantages or limitations, data processing, etc. The lectures were given by experts in the field, who were available for discussions during the Summer School, giving the participants an insight into the latest research findings and identifying key open questions in the field.

 Joachim Goedhart (University of Amsterdam, The Netherlands)